This section details GSAS’s academic standards and the expectations surrounding coursework, examinations, and research.

 The responsibility for learning the proper forms of citation lies with the individual student.
 Quotations must be properly placed within quotation marks and must be fully cited.
 In addition, all paraphrased material must be completely acknowledged.
 Whenever ideas or facts are derived from a student’s research, sources must be indicated.

-Students who are in any doubt about the preparation of academic work should consult the Harvard Guide to Using Sources, with their instructor, or the GSAS Center for Writing and Communicating Ideas before submitting it.
+Students who are in any doubt about the preparation of academic work should consult the Harvard Guide to Using Sources, with their instructor, or the GSAS Fellowships & Writing Center before submitting it.

 - Students are responsible for submitting coursework on time in the manner required by the instructor and for confirming receipt of the assignment.